amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 Ensuring data integrity is a critical requirement for many systems.
 One way to achieve this is by using a checksum algorithm, which is a mathematical function that generates a fixed-size digital fingerprint of a data set.
 This fingerprint can then be used to verify the integrity of the data by comparing it to the checksum generated from the same data set at a later point in time.

-A good example of a system that uses a checksum algorithm is the Git version control system.
+> *A good example* of a system that uses a **checksum algorithm** is the Git version control system.
 Git uses a cryptographic hash function to generate a checksum for every version of a file, which is used to detect any changes to the file.
 If any changes are made to the file, the checksum will no longer match, indicating that the file has been modified.

-Another example of a system that uses a checksum algorithm is the ZFS file system, which uses checksums to ensure the integrity of data stored on disk.
+> *Another example* of a system that uses a checksum algorithm is the ZFS file system, which uses checksums to ensure the integrity of data stored on disk.
 When data is written to disk, a checksum is calculated and stored along with the data.
 When the data is read back from disk, the checksum is calculated again and compared to the original checksum.
 If the checksums do not match, it indicates that the data has been corrupted and needs to be restored from a backup.

-In conclusion, checksum algorithms are an effective way to ensure data integrity.
+*In conclusion*, checksum algorithms are an effective way to ensure data integrity.
 Examples of systems that use checksum algorithms include Git and the ZFS file system.
 By using checksums to detect data corruption, developers can ensure that their systems remain reliable and secure.

 ---